Fletchamstead Highway & Tile Hill Lane,

 Re-named Godiva Cinema (after the city’s famous naked lady), it re-opened on 18th March 1967 with Rex Harrison in “My Fair Lady”, presented in 70mm with six track stereophonic sound, and projected onto a 48 feet wide screen which was 21 feet high.
 The Godiva Cinema was closed on 4th September 1976.
 It was converted into a bingo club, which operated from December 1976 until closing in 1981.

 The building was then put up ‘For Lease’ as a possible entertainment centre.
 It was re-opened in June 1990 as the Rubicon Casino, and by 2009 was operating as Maxim’s Casino.
+By 2017 it was in use as a church.

 Just login to your account and subscribe to this theater